synw/django-mqueue/README.md

 	# ...
   ```

-To record also every save of a model instance replace `MonitoredModel`

-`HighlyMonitoredModel` : also records every save of an instance.
+To record also every save of a model instance replace `MonitoredModel` by `HighlyMonitoredModel` : also records every save of an instance.

 :pencil2: Note: for these no migration is needed for an existing model, just plug and play.